-Fort Sill and all other bases not related directly to boot camp (ones not listed above) are sent via regular mail (except for SOI-W Camp Pendleton - they still receive overnight).
+Bases not related directly to boot camp (ones not listed above) are sent via regular mail (except for SOI-W Camp Pendleton - they still receive overnight).

 We are actively working with the bases to coordinate Fed Ex delivery so we can get your letters faster to the destination.

 What if I get a tracking notice about a "delivery exception?"
 What does that mean?